Cantiga de amigo

-Cantiga de amigo ([kɐ̃ˈtiɣɐ ð(j) ɐˈmiɣu], [kanˈtiɣɐ ðɪ aˈmiɣʊ]) or cantiga d'amigo (Galician-Portuguese spelling), literally "friend song", is a genre of medieval lyric poetry, apparently rooted in a female-voiced song tradition native to the northwest quadrant of the Iberian Peninsula.
+Cantiga de amigo ([kɐ̃ˈtiɣɐ ð(j) ɐˈmiɣu], [kanˈtiɣɐ ðɪ aˈmiɣʊ]) or cantiga d'amigo (Galician–Portuguese spelling), literally "friend song", is a genre of medieval lyric poetry, more specifically the Galician-Portuguese lyric, apparently rooted in a female-voiced song tradition native to the northwest quadrant of the Iberian Peninsula.

+Characteristics

-According to Rip Cohen, “In 98% of the poems, the speaker is a girl, her mother, the girl’s girlfriend, or a boy (who is given a voice only in dialogues with the girl—which she begins).
+According to Rip Cohen, "In 98% of the poems, the speaker is a girl, her mother, the girl's girlfriend, or a boy (who is given a voice only in dialogues with the girl—which she begins).
 The girl can speak to any of the other three personae, but they can only address her (there is no directly represented communication between the other three personae: mother, girlfriend and boy do not speak with one another onstage).
-There are a dozen cantigas with an outside narrative voice, but most of them include words from a girl’s song.”
+There are a dozen cantigas with an outside narrative voice, but most of them include words from a girl's song."

-Much has been made of nature symbolism in this genre, but “Erotic symbolism, though it has rightly attracted attention […] is not as common as might be imagined.
+Much has been made of nature symbolism in this genre, but "Erotic symbolism, though it has rightly attracted attention ... is not as common as might be imagined.
 All told, a few dozen poems make use of it (for instance, a rendezvous by the river, spring, or seashore).
-Far more often sexuality is expressed by code words, like veer (‘see’), falar (‘talk’), and fazer ben (‘do a favour’).”
+Far more often sexuality is expressed by code words, like veer ('see'), falar ('talk'), and fazer ben ('do a favour')."

 What mainly distinguishes the cantiga de amigo is its focus on a world of female-voiced communication.
 The earliest examples that survive are dated from roughly the 1220s, and nearly all 500 were composed before 1300.
 Cantigas d'amigo are found mainly in the Cancioneiro Colocci-Brancuti, now in Lisbon's Biblioteca Nacional, and in the Cancioneiro da Vaticana, both copied in Italy at the beginning of the 16th century (possibly around 1525) at the behest of the Italian humanist Angelo Colocci.
 The seven songs of Martin Codax are also contained, along with music (for all but one text), in the Pergaminho Vindel, probably a mid-13th-century manuscript and unique in all Romance philology.

 Stylistically, they are characterized by simple strophic forms, with repetition, variation, and parallelism, and are marked by the use of a refrain (88% of the texts).
 They constitute the largest body of female-voiced love lyric that has survived from ancient or medieval Europe.
 There are eighty-eight authors, all male, some of the better known being King Dinis of Portugal (52 songs in this genre), Johan Airas de Santiago (45), Johan Garcia de Guilhade (22), Juião Bolseiro (15), Johan Baveca (13), Pedr' Amigo de Sevilha (10), João Zorro (10), Pero Meogo (9), Bernal de Bonaval (8), Martim Codax (7).
 Even Mendinho, author of a single song, has been acclaimed as a master poet.

 The quantity of situations, although limited, is still higher than in cantigas de amor, and the quantity of speech actions is even higher.